daveism/ncgis-talk-2017-resources/GitHub_step2.md

 Afer you "borrow" a map you need to share it with everyone!
 Since GitHub is not a server you have configuration access to.
 The  **ArcGIS Online (AGOL)**  map will need to provide access to everyone for the viewer to work properly

-After [step 1](GitHub_step1.md) is comple WNC Fires 2016 will be listed in your [content](http://www.arcgis.com/home/content.html) section of ArcGIS Online.
+After [step 1](GitHub_step1.md) is comple WNC Fires 2016 will be listed in the my [content](http://www.arcgis.com/home/content.html) section of AGOL.

-Open the web map in ArcGIS Online.
+Open the web map in AGOL (in a new window if you think about it).

 Share the map with Everyone.
-Note: For a GitHub hosted application this is required.

-> Make a note about webmap id your going to need it later
+> keep this window open your going to need the webmap later!

 ![share](https://docs.google.com/uc?id=0BykF_bN9fsvITHBReHBleFI4SHc)